+51 984 673 124 | (Texting) +51 984 652 232 | [email protected]

-Direct operator & local owners.Sustainable, responsible & ethical tours.
+Direct operator & locally owned.Sustainable, responsible & ethical tours since 1990.

 US$ 690.00 p/person

 (Based on Double / Triple accommodation)

 Updated Information page for Classic Inca Trail Trek.
 See in this link our Open groups and the Available dates when permits for this Trek are Available, please keep in mind that only the Classic Inca Trail has limited spots and it needs to reserve it in advance (6-2 months before), all other treks and tours by train are Available for any date: The permits for Inca Trail Trek 4 Day are sold out in June and July 2022.
 CLICK ON HERE for more details: Availability Page.

 The prices of our Tours after the Covid-19, have not been increased despite the fact that several components have suffered increases such as payments in campsites, admission fees and increase in payment to our porters and staff.
 Thank you for helping us to help others.